Cooking with Michele in Italy

 - All breakfasts and dinners (including wine), including one dinner in a private home in Rome

-- Lunch at an historic restaurant in the Jewish Ghetto
+- Lunches in Rome, including one at an historic restaurant in the Jewish Ghetto

-- Roundtrip first class train from Rome to Lecce
+- First class train from Rome to Lecce

-- Six days at The Awaiting Table cookery school at the castle in Spongano in Puglia (including all food, wine, lessons, transfers, and excursions)
+- Six days at The Awaiting Table cookery school in Lecce (including all food, wine, lessons, transfers, and excursions)

-- Guided tours of the Jewish Ghetto in Rome, Otranto, and Lecce
+- Guided tours: Jewish Ghetto in Rome, Lecce, and Otranto

 - Airfare is not included, but many past participants used miles for free flights.
 I am happy to provide assistance booking flights or advising how to use miles.

-- Optional tours will be offered for the Ancient City, the Borghese Art Gallery, and the Vatican – these are paid directly by the guests to the tour guide if you participate in a tour.
+- Optional tours will be offered in Rome for the Ancient City, the Borghese Art Gallery, and the Vatican – the cost for these tours will be shared by the guest participating in the tour and you will pay these directly to the tour guide.

-- Transfer to and from the airport, and taxis in town are your own responsibility.
+- Transfer from the airport upon arrival in Rome and taxis in Rome are your own responsibility.